 III.
 Activities and Products

-A. Discuss the impact of the Alliance activities and products during the reporting period.
+A. Impact of the Alliance activities and products

-B. Using the table below, list each activity and the number of individuals reached or trained during the reporting period.
+B. Activity and the number of individuals reached or trained.

 V. Upcoming Milestones